Matthew Fox: Legal issues and allegations of abuse

-On August 28, 2011, Fox was accused of assaulting a female bus driver in Cleveland, Ohio.
+On August 28, 2011, Fox was arrested for an alleged assault of a female bus driver in Cleveland, Ohio.
 Prosecutors decided not to charge Fox.
-In May 2012, the bus driver withdrew a civil suit, after her lawyer withdrew and revealed that she "intentionally failed and refused to provide full and timely cooperation and information".
-In October 2012, Fox appeared on The Ellen DeGeneres Show and dismissed all accusations as false, stating he could not refute them at the time due to the ongoing trial.
-He proclaimed he was punched in the face by a man and retaliated, and that the bus driver tried to extort money from him through her version of events; he said the prosecutors in the criminal case determined her accusations a "hoax".
+In May 2012, the bus driver withdrew a civil suit after her lawyer departed and revealed that she "intentionally failed and refused to provide full and timely cooperation and information".
+In October 2012, Fox appeared on The Ellen DeGeneres Show and refuted the accusations.
+He stated that he was punched in the face by a man and retaliated and that the bus driver tried to extort him.

 In May 2012, his Lost co-star Dominic Monaghan tweeted about Fox, "He beats women.
 Not isolated incidents.
 Often."
-Fox denied the claims, saying "the Monaghan situation -- was a pile of bullshit, and I'm not gonna waste too much breath on that."
-He also told Men's Journal in 2012, "I have never hit a woman before.
-Never have, never will.
-But I think there's still gonna be a lot of people out there who'll think it's true no matter what."
+Fox called Monaghan's claims "a pile of bullshit" and said he was not going to "waste too much breath on that."
+He also told Men's Journal in 2012 that he has "never hit a woman before.
+Never have, never will."

+That same year, Fox was arrested for driving under the influence.